pywemo/pywemo/README.md

 ======
 Lightweight Python 2 and Python 3 module to discover and control WeMo devices.

-This is a stripped down version of the Python API for WeMo devices [ouimeaux](https://github.com/iancmcc/ouimeaux).
-I stripped it down because in my opinion it had a bunch of unnecessary dependencies and functionality.
+This is a stripped down version of the Python API for WeMo devices [ouimeaux](https://github.com/iancmcc/ouimeaux) with simpler dependencies.

 Dependencies
 ------------